zicongmei/ai-story/fullText1/README.md

     --abstract-file "abstract-2023-10-27-10-30-45.txt" \
     --words-per-chapter 500
 ```
 This will generate a full story based on `abstract-2023-10-27-10-30-45.txt`, with each chapter aiming for around 500 words (actual word count may vary by +/- 20%).
 The output file will be named `fulltext-2023-10-27-10-30-45.txt`.
 Each chapter will be written to the output file immediately after generation.
+A log file named `log-2023-10-27-10-30-45.log` will also be created, containing all log messages from the story generation process.

-*   **Token & Cost Logging:** Input and output token counts and estimated costs for each Gemini API call (chapter count extraction and individual chapter generation) are logged to the console.
+*   **Token & Cost Logging:** Input and output token counts and estimated costs for each Gemini API call (chapter count extraction and individual chapter generation) are logged to the console and the dedicated log file.
 Accumulated input and output token counts and total estimated cost for the entire story generation process are also logged and displayed after all chapters are generated.

 #### Custom Output Path and Configuration